I used to think that fresh flowers were a waste of money because they just die. Gasp! I know. I have totally mended my ways.

 3. Large, medium, small.

 This is generally the order you want to go in when you arrange your flowers.

 Large: Lay the foundation.

 Start with 3-5 of your strongest stems.
 This may be your greenery, or this may be your biggest flowers.
 The goal is to establish a skeleton for your arrangement.
 These initial stems should hint at the shape of your finished arrangement.
 They also provide a grid of stems to support your other smaller stems.

-If you desire more stability or shape control, you can use floral foam (not environmentally friendly but effective), a flower frog (our florist prefers these) or a grid of cellophane tape across the top of your vase (a hack for the home florist).
+If you desire more stability or shape control, you can use floral foam (not environmentally friendly but effective), a flower frog or a grid of cellophane tape across the top of your vase (a great hack for the home florist).